Definition of verifiability principle

 Love words?
 You must — there are over 200,000 words in our free online dictionary, but you are looking for one that’s only in the Merriam-Webster Unabridged Dictionary.

 Join MWU now and get access to America’s largest dictionary, with:

 - 300,000 words that aren't in our free dictionary

 - Advanced search features

-What made you look up verifiability principle?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up verifiability principle?
+Please tell us where you read or heard it (including the quote, if possible).